jeffreysorgen/golf-club-sensors/README.md

 <img src="/images/one second delay.PNG" width="50%"/>

-_(This graphic is an early version of the other graphic where threshold have been adjusted to compensate for false state changes.)_
+_(This graphic is an early version of the improved graphic (Update this!) where threshold have been adjusted to compensate for false state changes.)_

 [ Top ](#golf-swing-sensors-overview)[| Accelerometer ](#sensor-accelerometer)[| Power ](#solving-for-power)[| Gyro ](#collecting-gyro-data)[]()[]()[]()